 The only way to get out of a lawsuit is to tell the collections agency to prove that you owe the debt.
 The burden of proof is on he who brings the case.
 If you didn’t incur the debt, then the judge will dismiss the case.
 This is only if you didn’t incur the debt.

 It pays to keep every piece of paper regarding the loan.
 To take collections off your credit, you’ll need documentation proving that you’ve paid off the debt in full.
 If you never owed the debt, you’ll need documentation showing this.
 Either way, send copies of the “paid in full” statements of the debt to the credit bureaus.
 Ask that any derogatory comments be taken off your credit reports.

 You’ll also need proper documentation if there’s an error on your credit report.
 This would be the case if you’ve already paid the debt or if an incorrect item was placed on your credit.
 If collections agencies are still attacking you, lodge a complaint with the Consumer Financial Protection Bureau.
 Additionally, dispute the items with the Big Three credit bureaus.

 There are dozens of reasons for applying for a consumer loan

 Using a service to help find a lender for seeing if you can afford a loan is good only insofar as you have the wherewithal to repay the loan.
 If you’re interested in getting a personal loan, maybe Fiona and Loanry can help you with carefully selected reputable lenders.
-You can enter your information and see if you qualify for a loan with any of them:

 I’ve written some scenarios in which you might be unable to repay a personal loan.
 A default on a personal loan is a very serious matter and should be avoided at all costs.
 Here are examples of the many reasons to use a personal loan: